king-s-org/eiip.org.cn/experience.md

 ![Spreadsheet Intelligence](assets/images/Spreadsheet_Intelligence.gif)

 - Used TypeScript and C# to prototype the new Office AI for Excel.
-- Used TensorFlow to improve an deployed ML classification model (LSTM + CRF).
+- Used TensorFlow to improve a deployed ML classification model (LSTM + CRF).
 Increased F1 score from 72 to 77.

 **Links**